 DPT 681 Physical Therapy Professional Issues in Clinical Education I (1-2-2): Introduces a variety of issues relevant to professional education both on campus and in the transition to the clinical setting.
 DPT students are acquainted with the Cleveland State campus environment and to the expectations of the DPT program and clinical education requirements within the curriculum.

-DPT 683 Physical Therapy Professional Issues in Clinical Education II (1-2-2) Prepares students for the transition from classroom to clinic through the exploration of a variety of topics ranging from the selection process to strategies for successful performance in the clinical setting.
-DPT 686 Applied Physical Therapy I (6 credits) Prerequisite: Admission to the Physical Therapy Program or permission of the instructor. ) Student participation in off-campus clinical settings.
+DPT 683 Physical Therapy Professional Issues in Clinical Education II (4, 2, 2) Propage students for the transition

+Education II (1-2-2) Prepares students for the transition from classroom to clinic through the exploration of a variety of topics ranging from the selection process to strategies for successful performance in the clinical setting.

+DPT 686 Applied Physical Therapy I (6 credits) Prerequisite: Admission to the Physical Therapy Program or permission of the instructor.
+Student participation in off-campus clinical settings.